 Breeder Outreach – Most breeders are unaware that there is a need for dogs to be trained for explosives detection work.
 The most in-demand breeds for public detection work are sporting dogs, including Labrador Retrievers, German Shorthaired Pointers, German Wirehaired Pointers, and Vizslas.
 The AKC is conducting outreach to breeders through articles, meetings and presentations to kennel clubs and national parent clubs.

 Raising Awareness and Bringing Stakeholders Together – The AKC has met with many stakeholders in the detection dog field, including TSA and Department of Defense officials, university scientists who are working to improve the dogs and their performances, and private businesses that train and sell the dogs and provide security services through handler-dog teams.
-AKC hosted its first US Detection Dog Conference in 2017 and will host its third conference on Aug.
-27-29, 2019, in Durham, NC.
-The goal is to stimulate discussions among key players on how to solve this national security crisis.
+AKC hosted its first US Detection Dog Conference in 2017, with the goal being to stimulate discussions among key players on how to solve this national security crisis.

-How to get involved: You are invited to the AKC US Detection Dog Conference.
-If you are a breeder or owner of the needed breeds, spread the word.
+How to get involved: If you are a breeder or owner of the needed breeds, spread the word.
 Let your clubs know about this issue.
-For more information, contact Penny Leigh at email@example.com or call 919-816-3749.
+For more information, contact Melissa Ferrell at Melissa.Ferrell@akc.org or call 919-816-3577.